Mashed Potato Cakes

 Servings: 8 potato cakes

-These loaded Mashed Potato Cakes are your favorite twice baked potato in patty form, and the best use of leftover mashed potatoes!
+These loaded Mashed Potato Cakes are my favorite twice-baked potato in patty form, and the best use of leftover mashed potatoes!
 Great as a side or appetizer.

 • 1 cup shredded sharp cheddar cheese